silnrsi/font-lateef/documentation/source/productsite/developer.md

 This project implements two additional `smith build` options that are useful during development:

 - `--regOnly` -- build only the Regular weight instead of all weights
-- `--norename` -- do not rename glyphs in the output font files.
+- `--norename` -- keep the working names for glyphs rather than change them to production names

 ### Adding characters